terry88861/webdevelop/README.md

 # webdevelop
-to show what i have learn on HTML and CSS.
+to show you what i have learn on HTML and CSS.